Your local Costa Rica Travel agency, since 1999

 Scuba Diving in Costa Rica Overview

 The Pacific coast of Costa Rica attracts many divers because it’s been acclaimed as among the most stunning scuba spots on the continent.
 The Pacific is both the largest and the oldest ocean globally, and it’s home to 75% of all the ocean fish on Earth.
-So the variety to see seems endless.

-• PADI-certified dive masters choose the best site based on the day’s conditions, including visibility, levels of plankton and nutrients in the water, and weather.
+checkmark PADI-certified dive masters choose the best site based on the day’s conditions, including visibility, levels of plankton and nutrients in the water, and weather.

 What to Expect from Scuba Diving in Costa Rica

-Scuba Diving in Tamarindo/Flamingo/Las Catalinas
+Enjoy Scuba Diving in Costa Rica

-The mesmerizing Catalina Islands are home to some of the most exciting dive sites in the country.
+Accessible from Flamingo and Tamarindo, the Catalina Islands are home to some of the most exciting dive sites in the country.
 Divers find themselves surrounded by large schools of colorful fish, an abundance of manta rays and stingrays, and several species of sharks.
 This area also boasts unique rock formations where you can find Moorish idols, angelfish, jacks, snappers, grunts, octopus, eels, and so much more.
 On every dive, you’ll likely see something www.
 This area has several dive spots.
 The depths range from 40 feet to over 100 feet.

-Scuba Diving in Playas del Coco/Papagayo
+Playas del Coco/Papagayo

 At Tortuga, you’ll find a sunken fishing boat, a shark cave, rock walls, and sand channels.